"Of" in French

-Need some help using the word for "of" in French?
+Need some help using the word for of in French?
 This free French lesson will solve the small mystery of the word "de", and you’ll even get some French pronunciation practice time as well.

 As they say, sometimes big things come in small packages, and once you’ve mastered this versatile little word, you’ll find you can speak French more naturally.